grafana/integration-sample-apps/openldap/README.md

-# OpenLDAP Sample App
+# OpenLDAP Sample App with VM and Kubernetes Support

 This OpenLDAP Sample App simplifies the deployment of an OpenLDAP server with integrated monitoring through Prometheus and Grafana Loki.
-Utilizing cloud-init and Make commands, the app facilitates the setup, configuration, and monitoring of OpenLDAP instances.
+It now includes support for both traditional VM environments using cloud-init and Make commands, as well as Kubernetes environments.

+## Enhanced Logging Feature
+The app includes detailed logging for the OpenLDAP server, configured to increase log level and capture logs in a dedicated file (`/var/log/slapd.log`).
+These logs provide valuable insights for performance monitoring and troubleshooting.

+### Log Configuration Details
+- **OpenLDAP Log Level**: Increased to `stats` for detailed operational statistics.
+- **Log File Creation**: Uses `slapdlog.ldif` to modify OpenLDAP configuration.
+- **rsyslog Configuration**: `10-slapd.conf` redirects OpenLDAP logs to `/var/log/slapd.log`.

 ## Platform Support
 - Linux (x86 and ARM64): Fully supported on both x86 and ARM64 architectures, making it suitable for a wide range of Linux distributions, including Ubuntu, CentOS, and others.